 Contact the relevant Head of Department

-Complaints which are not resolved through our formal procedure can be escalated for consideration by the Hospice’s Executive Management Team.
-You should make this request in writing to our Chief Executive’s Office.
+Complaints not resolved through our formal procedure can be escalated for consideration by the Hospice Executive Management Team.
+Your request to escalate your complaint must be made in writing to the Chief Executive Office.

-Request a review of the complaints procedure by the Chair of Trustees
+Request a review of the complaints procedure by the Chief Executive

-If you are dissatisfied with the way that the Hospice team have responded to your adverse comment or complaint, you can request a review of the process by the Chair of Trustees who will consider whether the actions taken were appropriate and whether or not anymore could be done to help meet your expectations.
+If you are dissatisfied with the response/outcome to your adverse comment or complaint, you can request a review of the process by the Chief Executive.
+The review will formally assess whether the actions taken were appropriate and whether more could be done to help meet your expectations.

-All adverse comments and complaints will be received and investigated promptly, politely and where necessary, confidentially.
+All adverse comments and complaints received will be investigated promptly, respectfully and where necessary, confidentially.

-This procedure does not affect your rights to have your complaint dealt with, where appropriate, through the Health Service Ombudsman.
-The ombudsmen are free, independent complaints services.
+This procedure does not affect your right to have your complaint logged and reviewed, where appropriate, with the Health Service Ombudsman, a free, independent complaints service.